Latest updates: July 13th 2008 Hidden East Anglia:

 Ancient burial mounds, old stones, crossroads, pits, remarkable trees, graves, secret tunnels, beacons, bowers, ponds, earthworks, crosses, effigies, holy wells, hills, ancient dykes, churches, pillars, bridges, fields, moats, meres.....

 This is a website of Places and Things, and the weird tales that people have told of them.
 Although ghosts do feature, it's not a tourist's guide to haunted inns and stately homes.
-Every legend here is firmly fixed to a particular location or object, whether it's a natural feature of the Norfolk and Suffolk landscape, or one imposed on the landscape by Man.
+Every legend here is firmly fixed to a particular location or object, whether it's a natural feature of the landscape, or one imposed on the landscape by Man.

 Growing from an involvement many years ago in the Earth Mysteries field, I've long been fascinated by the way in which folklore and legend attach themselves to both natural and man-made objects.
 Hidden beneath the skin of the landscape, behind the scenery and the tourist sites, are the bones and blood of tradition.
 History has mixed with folklore to produce tales of hidden treasure, legendary battles, strange burials, living stones, saints and spirits, devils and demons.